dimagi/mpact/docs/index.md

 on the right, you can filter the list to show only the messages that are enabled.

 If you click on a message, it will show you its details.
-Here you can edit it, and disable or enable it.

-If you disable a message, mPACT will not send it.
+**NOTE:** Messages are scheduled to be sent, as they are, when schedules are uploaded.
+Changes made to messages in the admin interface will not affect messages that are already scheduled to be sent.

-You can also use the admin interface to delete scheduled messages and create new ones.
-If you download schedules from the normal interface again, you will see that the changes you made in the admin interface are present in the downloaded spreadsheet.
+If you download schedules from the normal interface, you will see that any changes you made in the admin interface are present in the downloaded spreadsheet.
+By uploading the spreadsheet, mPACT will re-schedule the messages, and bring those changes into effect.